litmuschaos/litmus/mkdocs/docs/experiments/categories/pods/pod-network-partition.md

 ### Destination Ports

 The network partition experiment interrupt traffic for all the external ports by default.
 Access to specific port(s) can be allowed by providing comma separated list of ports inside `PORTS` ENV.

-Note: The Ports will be added under Ingress & Egress rules according to provided policy-type under `POLICY_TYPES` ENV.
+Note:

+- If `PORT` is not set and none of the pod-selector, namespace-selector and destination_ips are provided then it will block traffic for all ports for all pods/ips
+- If `PORT` is not set but any of the podselector, nsselector and destination ips are provided then it will allow all ports for all the pods/ips filtered by the specified selectors

 Use the following example to tune this: